inspedralbes/moodle-block_attendancetable/README.md

 1. Turn editing on
 2. Add an Attendance activity to your course (if there's none yet)
 3. Add the Attendance Table block to your course (or dashboard if the user is a student)
-4. (Optional) Configure how many students are shown to teachers and whether or not students can see the bar that contains a list of their sessions
+4. (Optional) Configure how many students are shown to teachers and whether students can see the bar that contains a list of their sessions

 Requirements